Phrost1105/BufferMaker/README.md

 Pick your video, hit “create buffer”, and the new file lands where you chose.

+**IF* you choose to upload a crash video to TikTok or any other platform, please note that this only works if you upload using the PC-side uploader.

 ---

 **Note:** *This script was created for educational purposes.
 I am not responsible for the use of this script.*